JOCuendet/badpotatoes/README.md

 - Survive and kill all the potatoes.

 ## How-to play
-- Use the keys to move forward or backwards.
+- Use the keys `a` / `d` to move backwards or forward.
-- Press $`e` to attack the enemies in front of you.
+- Press `e` to attack the enemies in front of you.
-- You can press $`space` to use your shield to block the enemy and propel it to a safe distance in front of you.
+- You can press `space` to use your shield to block the enemy and propel it to a safe distance in front of you.

 ### keybind
 ![keys](resources/docs.screenshots/keys.png?raw=true "keys")